 Omnia Composite Output Impedance Setting or Jumper

-An explanation of what the composite output impedance jumper or setting is for and how it should normally be set.
+The document explains what the composite output impedance jumper or setting is for and how it should normally be set.

 Q: I just noticed that my Omnia has an output impedance jumper for the composite output.
 5 Ohms and 75 Ohms can be selected.
 Why is the 5 ohm setting the default?
 I thought the output impedance of every MPX output should be 75 ohms.